-Florida Consumer Action Network Foundation is releasing a new research report that finds another $10 billion in taxpayer dollars will be wasted on nine highway projects across the country, including on I-4 “Beyond the Ultimate” here in Florida.
+What: Florida Consumer Action Network Foundation will release a new research report that finds another $10 billion in taxpayer dollars will be wasted on nine highway projects across the country, including on I-4 “Beyond the Ultimate” here in Florida.
 The report details how these projects are wrongly prioritizing expansion over maintenance and repair of existing transportation systems and are based on faulty projections of future needs.
 It also explains how each project fails to effectively combat congestion or wisely meet other needs.
 Finally, the report recommends using better projection models and long-term solutions to congestion issues.
 The report includes easy-to-understand graphics and a color cover.

 With a new grant from the Foundation for a Healthy St. Petersburg, FCAN Foundation will start its Complete Streets project in July 2016.
 FCAN Foundation is among 19 groups in the inaugural $3.9 million grant awards by the new Foundation for a Healthy St. Petersburg.
 The Foundation was formed as a result of the sale of the Bayfront Medical Center.
 The Foundation says the grants are a “component of a multi-prong, multi-year, multi-focused strategy to improve health outcomes for the population of Pinellas County south of Ulmerton Road and east of Seminole Boulevard.